soliantconsulting/fm-data-api-client/README.md

 NodeJS client for the FileMaker Data API, written in TypeScript.
 This library supports all FileMaker 17 features.

+## Requirements

+ - Node 0.12+
+ - node-fetch version 2.6 or higher
+ - Optionally @js-joda/core 3.0 or higher, when using the `DateUtils` helper.

 ## Connecting to a server

 In order to connect to a server, create a new instance of a client: